Biological Museum

 Management Board and contact

-Director: Dr. Nguyen Thanh Nam
+Director: Assoc.
+Prof. Dr. Nguyen Thanh Nam

-Deputy Director: Assoc.
-Prof. Dr. Nguyen Trung Thanh
+Deputy Director: Dr. Nguyen Thi Kim Thanh

 Address: No. 19 Le Thanh Tong Str., Hoan Kiem Dist., Hanoi, Vietnam